Tedarrell Slaton: Green Bay Packers

 He saw his first NFL action on September 12, 2021, against the New Orleans Saints, recording two solo tackles in the 38–3 loss.
 He recorded a half sack in the Packers' Week 3 victory against the San Francisco 49ers, and another half sack two weeks later in a win against the Cincinnati Bengals.
-He saw extensive action in a Week 9 game against the defending AFC champion Kansas City Chiefs, when he played most of the game in relief of an injured Kenny Clark, where he produced 3 "stops", tackles that were determined to be a failure for the opposing offense.
+In a Week 7 game against the Washington Football Team, he blocked a 42-yard field goal attempt by Chris Blewitt.
+He saw extensive action in a Week 9 game against the defending American Football Conference champion Kansas City Chiefs, when he played most of the game in relief of an injured Kenny Clark, where he produced 3 "stops", tackles that were determined to be a failure for the opposing offense.

+Cincinnati Bengals

+On March 13, 2025, Slaton signed a two-year contract with the Cincinnati Bengals.